Not My Job: We Quiz Cosmos Expert Neil deGrasse Tyson On Cosmetology

 TYSON: The python.

-TYSON: Wow, monitor lizards are pretty gnarly creatures.
-I want to go with the monitor lizard.
+TYSON: Wow.
+Monitor lizards are pretty gnarly creatures.
+I would go with the monitor lizard.
 That's just weird enough to be true.
 No?

 (LAUGHTER)